joelparkerhenderson/coordinated-disclosure/README.md

 4. Understand that coordinated disclosure may mean different things to different people.

-    * The discoverer and producer may have different understanding of responsble disclosure.
+    * The discoverer and producer may have different understanding of coordinated disclosure.
 These understandings may not align with each other.
 Good faith includes everyone involved understanding this.

     * Some producers publish coordinated disclosure policies.
 These can be helpful guidance.
 If a discoverer chooses to use a different kind of coordinated disclosure, or has a different understanding of responsbility disclosure, this is absolutely fine.

+5. Understand that typically the discoverer is doing a favor for the publisher.

+    * Typically the discoverer does not need anyone's permission to publish vulnerabilities.

+    * Typically the discoverer's information helps the publisher.

 ## Guidance